Human powers of hibernation may be dormant in genetic code | Innovation

 Such a spacecraft could even get away with less radiation shielding by having just enough to protect the crew’s hibernation compartment.
 All those savings in spacecraft mass make a huge difference at a time when it still can cost about $10,000 per pound to launch anything into space.
 “It’s a medical solution to an engineering problem,” Talk says.

-The true awakening of hibernation powers in humans still relies upon the ancestor mammal theory being proven correct.
+The true awakening of hibernation in humans still relies upon the ancestor mammal theory being proven correct.
 But if hibernating astronauts someday wake up to find themselves ready to enter Mars orbit, they can give thanks to a biological superpower that was millions of years in the making.

 Want more stories about biology?